What is minimum essential coverage?

 Minimum essential coverage (MEC) is a major medical policy that meets the standards established by the Affordable Care Act (also called Obamacare).
 MEC includes, but isn't limited to:

-- Health insurance purchased directly from an insurance company (other than those listed as non-MEC below)
+- Health insurance purchased directly from an insurance company (See notes below for exclusions)

 - A spouse’s employer-provided health insurance